12 Best portable standalone drawing tablets

 iPad Air 5th Gen standalone drawing tablet with apple pencil 2nd gen

-You get an IPS LCD panel but with many other good features that you would expect, like TrueTone and P3 wide color gamut.
+You get a Liquid Retina panel without XDR (mini-LED) technology but with many other good features that you would expect, like TrueTone and P3 wide color gamut.
 The iPad Air 5 looks fantastic, with very accurate colors, great brightness, and good sharpness.

 M1 chip and 8GB RAM makes the iPad Air 5 extremely fast, it absolutely delivers the power you need to get work done like a professional.

-When paired with the Apple Pencil (2nd Gen), the iPad air 5 can unleash your creativity and help you design your next masterpiece.
-The well-designed Magic Keyboard also can use with the iPad Air.
+When paired with the Apple Pencil (2nd Gen), iPad air 5 can unleash your creativity and help you design your next masterpiece.
+The well-designed Magic Keyboard also works with this air 5 tablet.

-The M1 isn’t only powerful, though – it’s also efficient, so battery life remains around 9-10 hours of constant use despite the performance upgrades.
+The M1 isn’t only powerful, though – it’s also efficient, so battery life via a 28.6WH lithium-polymer battery remains around 9-10 hours of constant use despite the performance upgrades.

-Samsung Galaxy Tab S8 Ultra standalone drawing tablet with S pen
+Samsung Galaxy Tab S9 Ultra Standalone pen tablet

-The 14.6-inch Super AMOLED screen has a resolution of 2960 x 1848p (WQXGA+).
-It’s truly stunning with about 99.4% of DCI-P3 color gamut, it’ll be a pleasure to use whether you’re editing photos, drawing or watching a movie.
+The 14.6-inch Super AMOLED screen has a resolution of 2960 x 1848-pixel and 99.4% DCI-P3 color gamut.
+It’ll be a pleasure to use whether you’re editing photos, drawing or watching a movie.

-The Tab S8 Ultra’s 16:10 aspect ratio is noticeably wider compared to the 12.9-inch iPad Pro, and provides more surface area for drawing.
+The Tab S9 Ultra’s 16:10 aspect ratio is noticeably wider compared to the 12.9-inch iPad Pro, providing more surface area for drawing.
+The display also offer up to 1,750nits of peak brightness and support for HDR.

-The Samsung Galaxy Tab S8 Ultra is powered by the very latest Snapdragon 8 Gen 1 chipset – an octa-core 4nm CPU coupled with an Adreno 730 GPU.
-It has up to 16GB of memory and up to 512GB of storage with support for a microSD card.
+Galaxy Tab S9 Ultra is powered by the newest Snapdragon 8 Gen 2 chipset – an octa-core 4nm CPU coupled with an Adreno 730 GPU.
+Plus, It has up to 16GB of memory and up to 512GB of storage with MicroSD card support.

-These tech specs certainly give the slate enough power to run and navigate through apps seamlessly.
+These tech specs certainly give the slate enough power to run and navigate through demanding apps seamlessly.

-One UI based on Android 12 is well optimized for the tablet and that makes an immense contribution to the user experience.
-Samsung has made improvements to its native apps to help users be more productive.
-Features like Multi-Active Window elevate the multi-tasking experience on this tablet.
+Samsung’s One UI based on Android 13 is well optimized for the tablet and that makes an immense contribution to the user experience.
+Other features like Multi-Active Window elevate the multi-tasking experience on this tablet.

-The Galaxy Tab S8 Ultra comes with an 11,200mAh battery with support for 45W fast charging. you will able to get at least 8 hours of battery life with normal use and auto-brightness.
+The Galaxy Tab S9 Ultra comes with a large 11,200mAh battery with support for 45W fast charging.
+You will able to get at least 8 hours of battery life with normal use and auto-brightness.

-With Samsung’s AMOLED screen technology, which is incredibly deep, vibrant, and rich, as well as an S Pen in the box and loads of software, The Galaxy Tab S8 Ultra is arguably the best Android tablet for drawing.
+With Samsung’s AMOLED screen technology, big screen size, as well as an S Pen in the box and lots of software, The Galaxy Tab S9 Ultra is arguably the best Android tablet for drawing.

 Microsoft Surface Pro 9 standalone drawing tablet with slim pen2

-The Surface Pro 9 is the latest laptop and tablet hybrid from the Microsoft company featuring Windows 11, and 120Hz Screen.
-It supports inking with a Microsoft Surface Pen.
+Surface Pro 9 is the latest laptop and tablet 2-in-1 hybrid from Microsoft that featuring Windows 11.
+The best thing is it supports inking with a Surface Slim Pen 2 .

-The Microsoft Surface Pro 9 comes with a 12th Gen Intel Core i5 or i7 processor offering some serious heft for running CPU-intensive projects.
+Surface Pro 9 comes with a 12th Gen Intel Core i5 or i7 processor, 8GB/16GB/32GB of RAM, offering some serious heft for running heavy-duty projects.
+It also has a removable, SSD drive for lightning-fast loading and storage, in options ranging from 128GB to 1TB.

-The screen is 13-inch, 106% sRGB color gamut, Resolution is 2880 x 1920 at 267 PPI, All visuals look sharp, vivid and accurate. with a maximum 120hz refresh rate for crystal clear and smooth performance.
+With a 13-inch PixelSense Flow touchscreen display that supports 106% sRGB color gamut and a Resolution of 2880 x 1920 pixels, All visuals look sharp, vivid and accurate.
+The refresh rate is high at a maximum of 120hz for crystal clear and smooth performance.

-It replicates a pen-to-paper feel thanks to the haptic motors inside the pen. allows you to draw on the screen, annotate documents, and bring out your inner creativity in Windows apps like Photoshop or illustrator.
+It replicates a pen-to-paper feel thanks to the haptic motors inside the pen, allowing you to draw, edit photos, annotate documents, and bring out your inner creativity on the screen.

 The tablet’s metal frame feels well built and offers next to no flex when pressed.
 A kickstand at the back allows it to stand freely without the keyboard as well as hiding the removable panel for changing out the absolutely tiny solid-state drive.

-Both keyboard and the unit itself are available in a variety of different colors if you want to personalize your Surface, the Surface Pro keyboard and Surface Pen 2 are both optional extras that will take the total price of the unit above $1,500.
+Both keyboard and the unit itself are available in a variety of different colors if you want to personalize your Surface device.
+The keyboard and Surface Pen 2 are both optional extras that will take the total price of the unit above $1,500.

-Unlike its competitors such as iPad Pro and Samsung tablets – Since it is Windows-powered, it can run all your industry-standard drawing and animation application.
+Unlike its competitors such as iPad Pro and Samsung Galaxy tablets – Since it is Windows-powered, it can run all your industry-standard drawing and animation apps.

-The surface pro 9 comes with a 47.7Wh battery capacity, Battery life remains at about eight hours of constant work, which should last the working day but not much more.
+This tablet comes with a 47.7Wh battery capacity, Battery life remains at about 6 to 8 hours of constant work, which should last the working day but not much more.

-The Surface Pro 9 and the Slim Pen 2 are great products recommend to professional artists, especially to artists who demand a high level of accuracy for their line art.
+The Surface Pro 9 is a great tablet recommend to professional artists, especially to artists who demand a high level of accuracy for their line art.

 Wacom tablets are renowned for their realistic and precise drawing experience.
-This brand has been specialising in digital tablets for artists for many years.
+To let you know, This brand has been specialising in graphics tablets for artists for many years.

 Think of the Wacom mobile Studio Pro as a larger iPad as it has 13 inch and 16 inch options.
-The difference is it runs on windows, which allows for a limitless number of apps and software compared the a tablet like the iPad.
+The difference is it runs on windows OS, which allows for a limitless number of desktop apps compared to an iPad or a galaxy tablet.

-Mobile studio Pro 13 has the Intel Core i7 CPU, Intel Iris Graphics 550 integrated graphics card, 16Gb of RAM, and 512Gb SSD, so it’s a fairly capable device.
+Mobile studio Pro 16 is equipped with an Intel Core i7- 8559U CPU, a Nvidia Quadro P1000 graphics card, 16Gb of RAM, and 512Gb SSD, so it’s a fairly capable device.

-This device included the Wacom Pro Pen 2, It’s battery free, no need to charge, has 8,192 levels of pressure sensitivity, tilt-response and lag-free tracking. possibly the best digital stylus available in the world today.
+The included Wacom Pro Pen 2 is battery-free, no need to charge, has 8,192 levels of pressure sensitivity, tilt-response and lag-free tracking. possibly the best digital stylus available in the world today.

-Wacom MobileStudio Pro 13 has six customizable ExpressKeys, a touch ring, and customizable multi-gestures to speed up your workflow.
+There are total eight customizable ExpressKeys, and a touch ring on tablet to speed up your workflow.

 This device does not have very long battery life.
-It is listed as up to six hours on the Wacom site.
+It is listed as up to 6 hours on the Wacom site.
 In fact, you can get 4 hours if you draw continuously.

 6. Lenovo Tab P12 Pro